mahesh-umarane/myweb/README.md

 # DevOps
-It is to test Jenkins pipeline
+It is for test Jenkins pipeline